-As illustrated in Figure 1, IdenTrust uses two similar processes to deliver recovered keys to Requestors--for Medium Assurance Certificates-- and for medium token or medium hardware assurance Certificates--a token/smart card and its protecting password
+As illustrated in Figure 1 in Section 4.2, IdenTrust uses two similar processes to deliver recovered keys to Requestors - for Medium Assurance Certificates, an RSA PKCS#12 and P12 password; and for medium token or medium hardware assurance Certificates, a token/smart card and its protecting password

 Direct Delivery to Requestor - Medium Assurance Certificate.
-After the KRAs have extracted the escrowed material into the KRA Workstation, the workstation will reconstitute the Certificate chain and transform it into a formation.
+After the KRAs have extracted the escrowed material into the KRA Workstation, the workstation will reconstitute the Certificate chain and transform it into a PKCS#12 file format.
 The password that protects the file will be generated by the workstation in accordance with the IdenTrust ECA CPS section 4.1.2.6 Delivery of Activation Code and Retrieval Kit.
-For every Decryption Key recovered, the system will generate one formation will prevent subsequent alteration.
+For every Decryption Key recovered, the system will generate one PKCS#12 file.
+The PKCS#12 file(s) will be burned into a CD-ROM.
+The CD-ROM burning process will prevent subsequent alteration.
 The corresponding password will be printed and/or protected in a way that any tampering is evident.
 The creation of the CD-ROM and printing the passwords will be controlled procedurally and performed by KRAs following two-person controls.

 Then, the package with the CD-ROM and the envelope with the password will be mailed to the mailing address that is provided by the Requestor on the key recovery forms.
 The packages will be mailed through different courier/mail services offset by one business day.
-The envelope that is not mailed immediately will be stored in a safe in the KRA Room until the next business day's mail batch is processed.
+The envelope that is not mailed immediately will be stored in a safe in the Registration area and under Registration control until the next business day's mail batch is processed.